Skip to main content

 Asynchronous method support

-Java V2 SDK generates asynchronous methods alongside synchronous ones, returning a CompletableFuture.
+The last Java SDK version generates asynchronous methods alongside synchronous ones, returning a CompletableFuture.
 This enables non-blocking operations, allowing developers to handle multiple API calls concurrently, improving performance, scalability, and responsiveness, especially in high-demand or resource-intensive applications.
 The following code blocks present an example of the PetsService class, which provides synchronous and asynchronous list methods.

 /**